Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1365D: beard king → god
 - 1365E: beard king → god
 - 1365F: beard king → god: TWENTY
+- 13A79: differ from 13A7A, maybe draw hind legs in other fashion
 - 13AA3: rotate 90°

 Subtotal: 21